Temsah 4: Protection level

 The welded steel hull provides ballistic protection to level BR6, but this can be upgraded to BR7, against 7.62×51mm armour-piercing rounds.
 Similar in size to the Temsah 1 armoured vehicle first unveiled in 2015, the Temsah 4 hull is protected against 7.62 mm armor-piercing rounds and splinters, it can transport six soldiers in addition to a crew of two.
 The vehicle features a roof-mounted day/night and infrared camera system for reconnaissance and surveillance missions.
 According to information obtained at EDEX mine protection is at Level 4, the Temsah 4 having a ground clearance of 320 mm, all occupants being equipped with anti-blast seats.
 The Temsah 4 can be equipped with a remotely controlled weapon station mounted on top of the front cabin, which doors are fitted with firing ports.

 Armament

 The example shown at IDEX 2023 was fitted with the Eagle remote weapon station (RWS) developed by Arab International Optronics, which is typically armed with a stabilised 12.7 mm machine gun with feed from the left and the optronics package on the right.
 It can also be fitted with other MGs including Russian 12.7 mm and 14.5 mm KPVT heavy guns which feed from the right.
 The sensor package consists of an uncooled thermal camera, day camera and laser rangefinder with a maximum range of 3,300 m.
 The RWS also features an embedded simulator and a ballistic calculation computer.

 Maneuver

-powered by a 245 hp engine with a 900 Nm torque at 1,400 rpm, coupled to an automatic transmission, which allow a maximum speed on road of 95 km/h and a 500 km endurance.
+powered by a 245 hp engine with a 900 Nm torque at 1,400 rpm, coupled to an automatic transmission, which allow a maximum speed on road of 95 km/h and a 500 km range.